 Several studies suggest that Quercetin might help to eliminate or rejuvenate aging cells and reduce the markers of aging.
 But also, more human research is required.

-Animal and human research indicate that Quercetin supplements can protect against the complications of diabetes and reduce blood sugar levels.
+Animal and human research indicates that Quercetin supplements can protect against the complications of diabetes and reduce blood sugar levels.

 Quercetin is one of the most abundant dietary flavonoids.
 It is associated with reducing blood sugar levels, blood pressure, and inflammation and also improves exercise performance.
 It also contains anticancer, anti-allergy, and brain-protective properties.
 Though all the benefits seem promising, more human research is required.